datacarpentry/python-ecology-lesson/_extras/guide.md

 * Create a dataframe that contains the total number of observations (count) made for all years, and sum of observation weights for each site, ordered by site ID.

-This question is a little ambiguous but I think we can do two SQL queries into dataframes, then pivot the second and merge them to create a table of observation count and plot total weight per year.
+This question is a little ambiguous but we could e.g. do two SQL queries into dataframes, then pivot the second and merge them to create a table of observation count and plot total weight per year.
+The PIVOT operation could alternatively be performed in SQL.

 ~~~
 import pandas as pd